Important Legal Disclaimer

 Lower is better.
 A ratio of 28% gets you much better rates than 35%.

 2. Your True Deposit Government schemes can cut your needed deposit from 20% to as low as 5%.
-This is one of the key strategies for entering the market.
+This is one of the key ways to enter the market.

 Check these grants and support options: